statamic/docs/content/collections/tips/storing-entries-in-a-database.md

 The flat file pattern is amazing for a whole pile of reasons.
 However, if you're going to be working with a huge amount of data (tens of thousands, millions, gazillions, etc), it has its limitations.
 This is where databases come in.

-The ability to trading flexibility for scalability without changing platforms is a powerful feature.
+The ability to trade flexibility for scalability without changing platforms is a powerful feature.

 ## What we're building